-They really are the wisest when it comes to breastfeeding.
+They really are full of helpful tips when it comes to breastfeeding.

-Although it seems like it should, breastfeeding doesn’t always come easy and can be a trial those first few days.
+Although it seems like it should, breastfeeding doesn’t always come easy– especially during those first few days.

 When I struggled to get my baby to feed, the hospital lactation consultant reassured me that babies don’t need much to eat the first three days or so.
 Your little one is recovering from the birthing process and will naturally lose a little weight during that time.